snutij/esport_ics/README.md

 # EsportIcs

-This repository automates the generation and updating of an ICS file for a calendar of League of Legends events.
-Using a GitHub Actions workflow, the calendar is refreshed daily and can be easily subscribed to in Google Calendar, Apple Calendar, and Outlook.
+This repository automates the generation and update of ICS files for League of Legends events.
+Calendars are refreshed daily and can be subscribed to in Google Calendar, Apple Calendar and Outlook.

 ## Subscribing to the ICS Calendar

-To subscribe to the ICS calendar, follow these steps:
+To subscribe to an ICS calendar, follow these steps:

 1. **Get the URL of the ICS file:**

-   Find in `ics/league_of_legengs` folder the ICS file that you want to subscribe, than click on `raw` button, and pick the URL, e.g:
+   Find in the `ics/league_of_legengs` folder the ICS file that you want to subscribe to, then click on the `raw` button, and pick the URL, e.g.:

    ```
    https://raw.githubusercontent.com/snutij/esport_ics/main/ics/league_of_legends/LEC.ics